Soaring Highlights

 On the June long weekend the Waikerie Gliding Club goes

-to Black Springs in the Flinders Ranges for its annual
+to Black Springs, in the Flinders Ranges, for its annual

 ridge soaring camp.
 June 1986 was my first exposure to this

-and I loved it.
 I was fortunate to be one of the pilots

 participating in a dual tow to the ridge, plus a ferry

-flight back from the ridge.
 I vividly remember a great one

 Maurie Bradney (in a second glider) as everyone else stayed